Installing 3rd party repositories for Yum

 - 4 min read

-There are many third party RPM repositores available for Fedora and/or RedHat based repos such as Livna, FreshRPMs, Dries (RPMForge) and Dribble.
-Soon many of these will merge into one repo called RPMFusion, but until then this guide will show you how to install these third party repos without giving you headaches.
+There are many third party RPM repositores available for Fedora and/or RedHat based repos such as RPM Fusion and Dries (RPMForge).
+This guide will show you how to install these third party repos without giving you headaches.

 Before we start...